 Pastoral Care and Counseling

 Designed for chaplains, pastoral counselors and pastors specializing in pastoral care ministries, the courses in this concentration explore the intersections of theology and psychology.
-Download emphasis information here (PDF).
+Download concentration information here (PDF).

 The Pastor as Spiritual Leader